Sinhagad (film)

 Sinhagad is a 1933 Marathi historical fact film directed by V. Shantaram.

 The production company was Prabhat Film Company.
 The story was based on Hari Narayan Apte's literary classic novel "Gad Ala Pan Sinha Gela" (I Won The Fort But Lost A Lion).
 Apte was a famous Marathi novelist of the early twentieth century.
-The story's screenplay and dialogue were written by Govindrao Tembe who also provided the music for the film.
+The story's screenplay and dialogue were written by Narayan Hari Apte.
 The cinematographers were V. Avadhoot and Keshavrao Dhaiber.
 The cast included Master Vinayak, Baburao Pendharkar, Keshavrao Dhaiber, Leela Chandragiri, Shinde, Prabhavati, Budasaheb and Shankarrao Bhosle.